triforkamsterdam/BrightCenterSDK/README.md

 Open the generated BrightCenterSDK.xcworkspace in XCode or AppCode (instead of BrightCenterSDK.xcodeproj)

 Run the project in the iPad Simulator or on an actual iPad.
-For now no connection to the backend is made.
-Login with "leraar" with no password to access the dummy content.